 In many ways, managing social media is a full-time job all by itself.

 That’s why we wanted to talk about a few of the frustrations that people who are managing social media accounts frequently face.
-Even though it’s an extremely useful tool, it can still be a fickle environment, one that can change at the drop of a hat.
+Even though it’s an extremely useful tool, it can still be a fickle environment, and one that can change at the drop of a hat.

 We’ll also provide some suggestions for reframing those frustrations into more positive thoughts.